The Backrooms

 The first door is open before you reach it.

 Inside, the geometry is simple: one chair, one clock, one window looking out at nothing.
-You recognize the chair immediately—orange plastic, slightly too small, from the elementary school lobby.
-The clock says 3:30 PM.
-You watch it increment to 3:31.
-3:35.
-4:00.
-4:47.
+You recognize the chair immediately, green plastic, slightly too small, from the elementary school.
+You remember the sound you made.
+The classroom was full.
+And you were screaming.

-The room is replicating as you watch—same chair appearing at smaller scales in the corners, same clock on every wall showing different times, all of them past the promised pickup.
-Fractal architecture of a single memory: what it feels like to be forgotten.
+The room is replicating as you watch: same chair appearing at smaller scales in the corners.
+Fractal architecture of a single memory: what it feels like to be abandoned.

 You back out fast.